yoyosource/tec1.0/README.md

 ```

 #### Parameter
 A function can have Parameters.
 These parameters are having a type and a name.
-To add a Parameter to a function the Parameter type followed by the name needs to be put into the '()' brackets.
-To have multiple Parameters you need to seperate each one by a colon ','.
+To add a Parameter to a function the parameter type followed by the name needs to be put into the '()' brackets.
+To have multiple Parameters you need to separate each one by a colon ','.
 ```
 // Function with one Parameter func oneParameter(*int i) {